kg4zow/foks-book/src/introduction.md

 > &#x2139;&#xFE0F; **Just Getting Started**
 >
-> If you're seeing this, the "book" is in the *very* early stages.
-I'm still trying to figure out what pages need to exist, how they should be structured, and how they should be managed.
+> If you're seeing this message, this "book" is in the *very* early stages.
+I'm still trying to figure out what pages need to exist, how they should be structured, and how much detail they should go into.
 >
+> For now you can expect to see pages which don't exist yet, or which exist but have little or no real content.
+You will also see a lot of &#x2753; marks as well.
+Hopefully these will be filled in over time.
+>
-> For now you can expect to see a lot of pages which don't exist yet, or which exist but have little or no content.
-It's possible that the pages may be renamed, re-arranged, or deleted as time goes by, and if this happens, the URLs of the individual pages will change.
+> It's possible that the pages within the book may be renamed, re-arranged, or deleted as time goes by, and if this happens, the URLs of the individual pages will change.
 If you're going to save bookmarks, I recommend you save *just* the URL for the site itself, rather than any individual page.
 >
 > If you're interested in helping to write or edit the book, start by reading the [Working on this Book](other/working-on-book.md) page, which walks through the basics of how to use mdbook.